bhoomish-saptang/go-gin-crud-auth/README.md

 connect default mongDB port in mongoDB compass

-go get -u github.com/gin-gonic/gin run this command go-gin-crud-auth directory of your local git
+go get -u github.com/gin-gonic/gin run this command go-gin directory of your local git

 go mod tidy run this command go-gin-crud-auth directory of your local git